-Overall: 44 / 50.
+Thoughts: Costs around £50 in the UK, which isn’t a bad price for a malt of this character.
+Bottled at 50%, it also offers some bang for your buck.
 Altogether a very tempting package for those looking to expand their horizons a little.
-The quality of single malt on offer here allows Amrut to stand shoulder to shoulder with it’s Scottish cousins and it should now be one of the first stops on any world whisky tour.
+The quality of single malt on offer allows Amrut to stand shoulder to shoulder with its Scottish cousins and it should be considered amongst the first stops on any exploration of world whisky.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.